Evineit/tributeRenatoIzzo/README.md

 # Tribute page - Renato Izzo
-A Trbiute page about Renato Izzo.
+A Tribute page about Renato Izzo.